 Line used by Pierre Trudeau in the 1974 general election1 to mock federal Progressive Conservative Leader Robert Stanfield’s2 proposal for wage and price controls to combat inflation.

-Like many good campaign lines it worked because it was pithy and fun.
-However, its lasting fame came when, less than 18 months later, Trudeau (who regained a majority in the election) reversed his opposition, and imposed wage and price controls of his own.
+Like many good campaign lines, it worked because it was pithy and fun.
+However, its lasting fame was truly born when, less than 18 months later, Trudeau (who regained a majority in the election) reversed his opposition and imposed wage and price controls of his own.

-“Zap you’re frozen!” became an epithet endlessly hurled at his government through the balance of the term, to attack the flip-flop and, often, imply a more fundamental political dishonesty.
+“Zap you’re frozen!” became an epithet endlessly hurled at his government through the balance of the term as a way to attack Trudeau’s flip-flop and, often, to imply a more fundamental political dishonesty.

 Image Credit: Jack Dalgleish, The Windsor Star

 See More Parli